-Our board of directors approved a 2016 capital budget for drilling and infrastructure of \$250.0 million to \$375.0 million, representing a decrease of 26% over our 2015 capital budget.
+Our board of directors approved a 2017 capital budget for drilling and infrastructure of \$800.0 million to \$1.0 billion, representing an increase of 132% over our 2016 capital budget.
 We estimate that, of these expenditures, approximately:

-- \$210.0 million to \$315.0 million will be spent on drilling and completing 30 to 70 gross (25 to 58 net) operated horizontal wells focused in Midland, Andrews, Upton, Martin and Dawson Counties; - \$25.0 million to \$35.0 million will be spent on infrastructure; and - \$15.0 million to \$25.0 million will be spent on non-operated activity and other expenditures.
+- \$650.0 million to \$825.0 million will be spent on drilling and completing 130 to 165 gross (110 to 140 net) horizontal wells focused in Midland, Andrews, Upton, Martin and Dawson Counties and participating in non-operated activity; and - \$150.0 million to \$175.0 million will be spent on infrastructure and other expenditures, excluding the cost of any leasehold and mineral interest acquisitions.

-During the year ended December 31, 2015, our aggregate capital expenditures for drilling and infrastructure were \$419.5 million.
+During the year ended December 31, 2016, our aggregate capital expenditures for drilling and infrastructure were \$364.3 million.
 We do not have a specific acquisition budget since the timing and size of acquisitions cannot be accurately forecasted.
-During the year ended December 31, 2015, we spent approximately \$437.5 million on acquisitions of leasehold interests.
+During the year ended December 31, 2016, we spent approximately \$611.3 million on acquisitions of leasehold interests.

-The amount and timing of these capital expenditures is largely discretionary and within our control.
+The amount and timing of these capital expenditures are largely discretionary and within our control.
 We could choose to defer a portion of these planned capital expenditures depending on a variety of factors, including but not limited to the success of our drilling activities, prevailing and anticipated prices for oil and natural gas, the availability of necessary equipment, infrastructure and capital, the receipt and timing of required regulatory permits and approvals, seasonal conditions, drilling and acquisition costs and the level of participation by other interest owners.
-We currently intend to release one of our three horizontal drilling rigs in March 2016 and we have the option to release a second rig in the second quarter of 2016.
+With recent improvement in oil prices, we are currently operating six horizontal rigs and two completion crews.
+We will continue monitoring commodity prices and overall market conditions and can adjust our rig cadence up or down in response to changes in commodity prices and overall market conditions.

-Based upon current oil and natural gas price and production expectations for 2016, we believe that our cash flow from operations and borrowings under our revolving credit facility will be sufficient to fund our operations through year-end 2016.
+Based upon current oil and natural gas price and production expectations for 2017, we believe that our cash flow from operations and borrowings under our revolving credit facility will be sufficient to fund our operations through year-end 2017.
 However, future cash flows are subject to a number of variables, including the level of oil and natural gas production and prices, and significant additional capital expenditures will be required to more fully develop our properties.
-Further, our 2016 capital expenditure budget does not allocate any funds for leasehold interest and property acquisitions.
+Further, our 2017 capital expenditure budget does not allocate any funds for leasehold and mineral interest acquisitions.

 We monitor and adjust our projected capital expenditures in response to success or lack of success in drilling activities, changes in prices, availability of financing, drilling and acquisition costs, industry conditions, the timing of regulatory approvals, the availability of rigs, contractual obligations, internally generated cash flow and other factors both within and outside our control.
 If we require additional capital, we may seek such capital through traditional reserve base borrowings, joint venture partnerships, production payment financing, asset sales, offerings of debt and or equity securities or other means.
 We cannot assure you that the needed capital will be available on acceptable terms or at all.
 If we are unable to obtain funds when needed or on acceptable terms, we may be required to curtail our drilling programs, which could result in a loss of acreage through lease expirations.
 In addition, we may not be able to complete acquisitions that may be favorable to us or finance the capital expenditures necessary to replace our reserves.
-Further, if the decline in commodity continues, our revenues, cash flows, results of operations, liquidity and reserves may be materially and adversely affected.
+Further, if the decline in commodity prices continue, our revenues, cash flows, results of operations, liquidity and reserves may be materially and adversely affected.